Nutritional Needs of Adolescents: What to Eat

 Teenagers experience major growth spurts as they go through puberty and approach full maturity.

-During adolescence, boys have an increase in muscle mass.
-The increase in muscle means they need more energy (calories) to fuel their faster metabolism.
-A growth spurt in boys usually happens between 9 and 14 years old, later than girls.
+Adolescent boys experience an increase in muscle mass.
+This increase in muscle means they need more energy (calories) to fuel their faster metabolism.
+A growth spurt in boys usually happens between 9 and 14 years old, about two years later than girls.

-Girls need fewer calories than boys because they have less muscle mass and girls stop growing and reach full maturity earlier.
+Girls need fewer calories than boys because they have less muscle mass (and more body fat).
+They stop growing and reach full maturity earlier.

 Moderately active teenage boys need between 2,200 and 2,800 calories a day, according to the DGA, and moderately active teenage girls need approximately 2,000 calories a day.

-Of course, there’s a nuance here.
-Energy requirements vary depending on activity level, gender and weight.
+Of course, there’s nuance here.
+Energy requirements vary depending on physical activity level, gender, and weight.
 For example, boys who are more active may need more calories than less active boys.
 The same is true for girls.

-To fuel big appetites during growth spurts, allow teens to eat when they’re hungry, encourage them to consider their hunger signals and feelings of fullness, and eat a nutrient-rich diet most of the time.
+To cover the adolescent with a big appetite, allow teens to eat when they’re hungry, encourage them to consider their hunger signals and feelings of fullness, and eat a nutrient-rich diet most of the time.

 Keep easy snacks around the house for teens to grab when hungry.
 Healthy snacks are one way to make sure teens get a variety of nutrients and enough energy to stay healthy.

-Let’s look at the key nutrients necessary for adolescent growth and development.
+Let’s look at the key nutrients necessary for rapid growth and development.

 How Many Carbohydrates Do Teens Need?

-Whole grains, vegetables, fruits and dairy products are good, nutrient-rich sources of carbohydrates.
+Whole grains, vegetables, fruits and dairy products are good, nutrient-rich sources of complex carbohydrates.

-Active teens and athletes typically need more fuel from carbs to keep their energy levels up.
+Active teens and athletes typically need a healthy diet with more carbs to fuel their bodies and keep their energy levels up.

 How Much Protein Should a Teenager Eat?